 We recommend steering away from VVS1 diamonds because you’re paying more than you need to.
 Depending on the shape, we generally recommend looking for a diamond that’s in the VS1–SI1 range.
 Just be sure that the diamond is eye-clean.

-The VVS1 diamond price ranges from $1,136 for a well-cut 0.5 Carat diamond to $17,132 for a 1.9 carat diamond and higher.
+The VVS1 diamond price ranges from $1,136 for a well-cut 0.50 Carat diamond like this one from Blue Nile to $17,132 for a 1.9 carat diamond and higher.
 Like any diamond, the price of a VVS diamond depends on the Cut, Color, Shape and Carat Weight.
 The “VVS1” designation just refers to the Clarity grade.

 The average price of a round 1 Carat VVS1 diamond with an H-I color is $5,500.
-For example, this 1 carat round cut with VVS1 clarity and H color costs $6,543, while this 1 carat round VVS1 with I color is priced at $5,523.
+For example, this 1 carat round cut with VVS1 clarity and H color from Blue Nile costs $6,543, while this 1 carat round VVS1 with I color is priced at $5,523.
 The average cost of a round 2 Carat VVS1 round diamond with an H color is $23,447.
-As an example, this stunning 2 carat VVS1 diamond is priced at $23,866.
+As an example, this stunning 2 carat VVS1 diamond from Blue Nile is priced at $23,866.

 VVS diamonds are more expensive than VS diamonds and significantly more expensive than SI diamonds.
 We don’t believe it’s worth buying a VVS1 diamond ring because the prices are significantly higher.
 They give you the same result as lower graded diamonds: eye-clean diamonds.